hemahawas/Meals_App/README.md

 ## Features

-1- Get Data From UI via API
+1- View meals in UI via API

 2- Review more about the meals